Bloodhound Gang: Hooray for Boobies (1998–2000)

-On October 4, 1999, they released their third album, Hooray for Boobies, in Europe; due to legal issues, the US release was delayed until February 29, 2000.
-This album was recorded in California, where the band and their engineer Rich Gavalis relocated.
+On October 4, 1999, the band released its third album Hooray for Boobies in Europe; due to legal issues, the U.S. release was delayed until February 29, 2000.
+This album was recorded in California, where the band and their engineer Gavalis relocated.
 The album was recorded partially at a Los Angeles studio the band rented, and partially at Gavalis' home in the Valley.
-Powered by the hit single "The Bad Touch", they embarked on two more tours of Europe, where their popularity had increased dramatically ("The Bad Touch" and Hooray for Boobies reached No. 1 in Germany, where their version of "Along Comes Mary" was also a top 10 hit).
-They returned after selling over five million albums.
+Powered by the hit single "The Bad Touch", they embarked on two more tours of Europe, where their popularity had increased dramatically; "The Bad Touch" and Hooray for Boobies reached No. 1 in Germany, where the band's cover of "Along Comes Mary" was also a top 10 hit.
+They returned to tour after selling over 5 million albums.

-In 2003, the band released a DVD, One Fierce Beer Run, which chronicled their 1997 One Fierce Beer Coaster tour.
+In 2003, the band released the DVD One Fierce Beer Run, which chronicled their 1997 One Fierce Beer Coaster tour.

 Hefty Fine (2004–2007)

 The band's fourth album Hefty Fine was released on September 13, 2005.
-The title came about after Evil Jared Hasselhoff was fined during work on MTV's Viva La Bam (the "Scavenger Hunt" episode).
-Jared was fined $10,000, which Jimmy Pop allegedly had to pay (as discussed in the "un-commentary" of the Viva La Bam DVD release).
-Jimmy has stated that Jared was arrested after attempting to urinate from the top of a parking lot into a Dixie cup that he (Jimmy) was holding.
-The CD's original title, Heavy Flow, was scrapped when it was noticed fellow musician Moby had a song with the same name.
+The title is a reference to an incident in which Hasselhoff was arrested and fined while appearing on the "Scavenger Hunt" episode of the MTV series Viva La Bam, during which he attempted to urinate from the top of a parking lot into a Dixie cup that Pop was holding.
+He was fined $10,000, which Pop allegedly had to pay, as discussed in the "un-commentary" of the Viva La Bam DVD release.
+The CD's original title, Heavy Flow, was scrapped when it was noticed that Moby had a song with the same name.

 The first single, "Foxtrot Uniform Charlie Kilo", gained heavy rotation on music video channels.
-Although the track "No Hard Feelings" had recently broken into the Modern Rock Top 50, their second single "Uhn Tiss Uhn Tiss Uhn Tiss" (which is featured in a Blaupunkt, a BGL Grand Wizard ad), had started radio circulation, with a music video airing limitedly on a few music channels.
-Other songs from the album were part of a campaign by the Bloodhound Gang to change the Pennsylvania state anthem to their appropriately-titled "Pennsylvania", as well as "Something Diabolical", featuring HIM's Ville Valo.
+Although the track "No Hard Feelings" had recently broken into the Modern Rock Top 50, their second single "Uhn Tiss Uhn Tiss Uhn Tiss" (which is featured in a Blaupunkt, a BGL Grand Wizard ad) had started radio circulation, with a music video airing on a few music channels.
+Other songs from the album were part of a campaign by the Bloodhound Gang to change the Pennsylvania state anthem to their own song "Pennsylvania", as well as "Something Diabolical", featuring HIM's Ville Valo.
 In 2007, the band recorded a single, "Screwing You on the Beach at Night", accompanied by a video based on the one for Chris Isaak's song "Wicked Game".